Installing on Windows

 is a special address that instructs service to listen on all available network interfaces. -

-REST HTTP port — The port that REST web service should listen on.
-Default port is
+REST HTTP port — Identifies the port that the REST web service should listen on.
+The default port is

 11880